WICG/historical-paymentrequest/explainer.md

 > ZK: How many of these are actually necessary to standardize?
 Could we get away with just NoAvailablePaymentInstrument and 'UserCanceledRequest'?

-> ZK: What's the cleanest way for payment instruments to send back custom error messages?

 `NoAvailablePaymentInstruments`

 `UserCanceledRequest`